Introduction

 I hereby certify that, in my professional opinion, within a reasonable degree of professional certainty based on in-person or telehealth examination, [tenant’s name] is “disabled” as defined in the federal Fair Housing Act or Section 504 of the federal Rehabilitation Act.

-Based on my professional opinion that the person is disabled as so defined, it is my further professional opinion, based on a reasonable degree of professional certainty, that [tenant’s name] requires an assistance animal in order to [state the relationship or connection between the disability and the need for the animal].
-The assistance animal required by [tenant’s name] is: __________.
+Based on my professional opinion that the person is disabled as so defined, it is my further professional opinion, based on a reasonable degree of professional certainty, that [tenant’s name] requires a support animal in order to [state the relationship or connection between the disability and the need for the animal].
+The support animal required by [tenant’s name] is: __________.

-Note: For more details about acceptable documentation from a health care provider, see the section titled Guidance on Documenting an Individual’s Need for Assistance Animals in Housing in the HUD guidelines.
+Note: For more details about acceptable documentation from a health care provider, see the section titled Guidance on Documenting an Individual’s Need for Assistance Animals in Housing in the HUD guidelines, but be aware that HUD withdrew those guidelines in September 2025 and has not yet issued any new guidelines.

 Caution: Some websites sell certificates supporting the disability-related need for a support animal to anyone to answers certain questions and pays a fee.
-The HUD guidelines state that such certificates generally are not sufficient to reliably establish that a person qualifies for a support animal, and therefore most landlords will reject them.
+The now-withdrawn HUD guidelines stated that such certificates generally are not sufficient to reliably establish that a person qualifies for a support animal, but most landlords were already rejecting such certificates and likely will continue to do so.

 Landlord evaluation of support animal request